-Replacing the Backlight
+Replace the Backlight

 Replacement backlights are available for the PanelView terminals.

-See Replacement Parts in Chapter 1 for the catalog numbers.
+See Replacement Parts on page 55 for the catalog numbers.
 Replacement instructions are provided with the kits.

-The backlight on the PanelView 300 and 300 Micro terminal, the PanelView 550 (series H and above) keypad and 550 (series B) touch screen is not replaceable.
+The backlight on the PanelView 300 and 300 Micro terminal, the PanelView 550 (series H and above) keypad and 550 (series B) touch screen, and PanelView 600 touch screen is not replaceable.